-510.2.15.
-Shark, Blue (Prionace glauca)
+510.2.14 Shark, Blue (Prionace glauca)

-1. Sharks are pursued by recreational fishermen in the Ocean SAMP area.
+1. Sharks are pursued by recreational fishermen in the SAMP area.
 Whereas a number of different shark species may be pursued by fishermen, the most commonly targeted ones are blue, shortfin mako, and thresher.
-Compared with other marine fishes,
+Compared with other marine fishes, sharks have a very low reproduction potential because of a combination of factors including slow growth, late sexual maturity, infrequent reproductive cycles, a small number of young produced, and requirements for nursery areas.
+These factors make sharks highly vulnerable to overfishing (ASMFC 2008a).
+The blue shark is widely distributed in both inshore and offshore areas throughout the North Atlantic, and is one of the most commonly encountered shark species.

 2. Male blue sharks grow to between five and six feet long at maturity.
 Like other shark species, the eggs are fertilized internally.
 Females will often not give birth until up to two years after mating, storing the sperm for up to a year after the first time they mate, and then incubating the embryo for up to one year.
-The young are between fourteen and eighteen inches (46 cm) at birth.
+The young are between fourteen and eighteen inches at birth.
 Females may bear up to 82 young, although the average number is much lower.
 The largest blue sharks measure eleven or twelve feet (more than 3.5 m) in length (Ross 1991).